wp-plugins/6scan-protection/readme.txt

 We pay specific attention to our plugin's performance because it should work seamlessly, even under heavy load.
 Because our initial flagging rules are optimized to be lightning fast, and only suspicious requests undergo additional checks, your site's legigimate users will not be affected.

 = Does 6Scan protect against TimThumb vulnerability? =

 TimThumb is an RFI vulnerability, which is based on including a malicious PHP script as a path to your TimbThumb gallery.
-It is easily filtered out by 6Scan Security's WAF feature.
-One of the advantages of the WAF rules, is that they are complete generic, and will block out TimThumb wherever it is on your site, as well as automatically blocking similar vulnerabilities in the future.
+It is easily filtered out by 6Scan Security's Web Application Firewall.
+One of the advantages of the application firewall rules is that they are complete generic, and will block out TimThumb wherever it is on your site, as well as automatically blocking similar vulnerabilities in the future.

 = What is the 6Scan WAF feature? =

 WAF is an acronym for Web Application Firewall.
 It is a set of rules which are designed to flag suspicious requests and then act accordingly (for example, by blocking the request before it reaches its target).
-Our WAF is written to match a set of widespread attacks patterns, while minimizing its impact on user experience.
+Our firewall is written to match a set of widespread attacks patterns, while minimizing its impact on user experience.

-= How often does 6Scan Security scan my site for newest security threats? =
+= How often does 6Scan Security scan my site for the newest security threats? =

 On average, your site will be scanned once every few hours, making sure your site is scanned several times every day for the latest security issues.
 However, when a new vulnerability is discovered and published, 6Scan Security will scan affected sites with a higher priority to make sure the vulnerability is fixed right away.